ornge-julius/TradeJournal-2/app/features/DASHBOARD_VIEW_COMPONENT.md

 2. **Files to Modify**
    - `app/src/App.jsx` - Replace dashboard section with DashboardView

-3. **Files to Reference/Create**
+3. **Files to Reference/Create (Dependencies)**
-   - `app/src/components/ui/DashboardMetricsCards.jsx` - Must be created first (separate work)
+   - `app/src/components/ui/DashboardMetricsCards.jsx` - Must be created first (see `DASHBOARD_METRICS_CARDS_COMPONENT.md`)
    - `app/src/utils/calculations.js` - Should already have `calculateMetrics` function

+## Dependencies and Prerequisites

+**Important**: Before implementing DashboardView, the following must be created:

+1. **DashboardMetricsCards Component** (Required)
+   - See `DASHBOARD_METRICS_CARDS_COMPONENT.md` for implementation details
+   - This component orchestrates all 5 individual metric cards
+   - Must be created before DashboardView can be fully implemented
+   - Can temporarily use placeholder if individual cards aren't ready

+2. **Individual Metric Cards** (Recommended before DashboardMetricsCards)
+   - These are created separately based on their individual documentation:
+     - `TOTAL_TRADES_CARD.md`
+     - `WIN_RATE_CARD.md`
+     - `NET_PNL_CARD.md`
+     - `AVG_WL_CARD.md`
+     - `CURRENT_BALANCE_CARD.md`
+   - DashboardMetricsCards component depends on these

+3. **Chart Components** (Not needed yet)
+   - Charts will be added in `DASHBOARD_CHARTS_INTEGRATION.md`
+   - Placeholders are fine for now

+## Work Order Recommendation

+For best results, implement in this order:
+1. Create individual metric card components (5 separate cards)
+2. Create `DashboardMetricsCards` component to orchestrate the cards
+3. Create `DashboardView` component (this work)
+4. Add charts to dashboard (separate work - see `DASHBOARD_CHARTS_INTEGRATION.md`)

 ## Acceptance Criteria

 - ✅ DashboardView component is created and functional
-- ✅ Component displays 5 enhanced metrics cards in top row
+- ✅ Component displays 5 enhanced metrics cards via DashboardMetricsCards
 - ✅ Metrics cards are in responsive grid (5 cols large, fewer on smaller screens)
 - ✅ Chart area layout structure is in place with placeholders
 - ✅ Trade history table displays below chart area